-This is many times referred to as Runner’s Knee or Jumper's Knee.
-It occurs in teenage athletes running cross country, to those seasoned marathons preparing for their 30th marathon.
+Iliotibial Band Syndrome is also referred to as Runner’s Knee or Jumper's Knee.
+It commonly occurs in teenage athletes running cross country, runner's just starting out, and even to those seasoned marathons preparing for their 30th marathon.
 Often caused by improper footwear, muscle weakness or acute injury, physical therapy has been demonstrated to help significantly with this injury.

 Symptoms of ITB syndrome and patellofemoral pain include pain on the lateral portion of the knee, occasionally with referred pain just below the kneecap.
 Sometimes you may notice the knee moving (knee valgus) inwards when running or jumping, or when the muscles are very fatigued.
 With jumping sports, pain underneath the kneecap may cause a generalized soreness and achiness surrounding the entire knee.